 Stovetop Method

-In place of pressure cooking, cover and cook on medium heat for about 12-15 minutes until the cranberries have softened and popped.
-Then follow the steps to mash the cranberries, thicken, and store the chutney.
+In place of pressure cooking, cover and cook over medium heat for 12-15 minutes, until the cranberries have softened and popped.
+Then follow the steps to mash the cranberries, thicken the chutney, and store it.

-Storage: Let the chutney cool down completely before storing.
-Then, transfer to an air-tight container and store it for up to two weeks in the refrigerator.
+Let the chutney cool down completely before storing.
+Then transfer to an airtight container and store in the refrigerator for up to 2 weeks.
 You can also freeze the chutney for up to 3 months.

 Indian style spiced cranberry chutney in a bowl